subsquid/docs/docs/tutorials/create-an-evm-processing-squid.md

 :::

 :::info
 It is also worth pointing out that the `contract.tokenURI` call is accessing the **state** of the contract via a chain RPC endpoint.
 This is slowing down the indexing a little bit, but this data is only available this way.
-You'll find more information on accessing state in the [dedicated section of our docs](/firesquid/substrate-indexing/evm-support#access-the-contract-state).
+You'll find more information on accessing state in the [dedicated section of our docs](/substrate-indexing/specialized/evm#access-contract-state).
 :::

-[//]: # (!!!!
-Remove the /firesquid reference above once ArrowSquid for Substrate is released)

 :::warning
 This code expects to find an URL of a working Astar RPC endpoint in the `RPC_ENDPOINT` environment variable.
 Set it in the `.env` file and in [Aquarium secrets](/deploy-squid/env-variables) if and when you deploy your squid there.
 We tested the code using a public endpoint available at `wss://astar.public.blastapi.io`; for production, we recommend using private endpoints.